wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 4. Copy the OSGI bundle to the `<IS_HOME>/repository/components/dropins` directory.

-5. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the following configuration.
+5. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the following configuration:

     ``` toml
     [[event_listener]]